 The base of chickpeas and oats can be played around with, you can take the flavours wherever you’d like to lead them; add spices for Indian dumplings, served with a spicy curry sauce; add za’atar and make things more Lebanese, serve in a wrap with tahini; add some chilli, ginger and coriander, serve with noodles and Chinese sauce (sweet and sour, black bean, hoisin…..)
 So, so many ways to make your dumplings shine!!

 Jane and I are heading over to Spain very soon, can’t wait!
 In one way, it’s a shame to leave Snowdonia right now, so much sunshine and last night the mountains got their first little cap of snow and frost.
 Icy winds, sunny days, I love that about these wintery times.
 In this climate, I flip into soup mode.
 Just made a huge pan of veggie broth, old school, like my Nana’s did it.
-Plus some quinoa bread, not quite the same as Nana-made bread, but I reckon they would have liked it.
-Plenty of strawberry jam.
+Plus some quinoa bread, not quite the same as Nana-made bread, but I reckon they would have liked it, with plenty of strawberry jam.

 These dumplings have been discussed quite a bit over on our vegan cooking group on Facebook.
 I’ve been meaning to post this and a huge stack of recent recipes, but life has been nice and full recently.
 Lots of cooking, lots of cool new projects, lots of time hanging out in the mountains.
 It’s been a stunning autumn.